-What Does it Take to Be a Hoist and Winch Operator?
+What is a Hoist and Winch Operator?

 - Move levers, pedals, and throttles to stop, start, and regulate speeds of hoist or winch drums in response to hand, bell, buzzer, telephone, loud-speaker, or whistle signals, or by observing dial indicators or cable marks.

-What Every Hoist & Winch Operator Should Know
+Qualities of a Hoist & Winch Operator

 Below is a list of the skills most Hoist and Winch Operators say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.